kadena-io/pact-manual/docs/source/capabilities.md

 # Capabilities

-Pact capablities make it possible to secure code, by ensuring that one part a module may only be called by another part of that module -- after certain criteria have been met.
+Pact capablities make it possible to secure code by specifying how and when that code may be called.

-Consider the exmaple of transferring money at a bank.
-This involves walking up to a teller's window and asking them to transfer some amount of money, say
-$100, to another account.
-When this request is made, several things are
+Consider the example of transferring money at a bank.
+This involves walking up to a teller's window and asking them to transfer money, say USD 100, to another account.
+When this request is made, several things must be checked:
-verified:

-1. That you are indeed the account holder.
+1. that you are indeed the account holder;
-2. That you have enough funds for the transfer.
+2. that you have enough funds for the transfer;
-3. That the destination account exists.
+3. that the destination account exists.

-Once these are verified, then and only then will the teller withdraw $100 from your account, and deposit into the destination account.
-Further, the teller may only do this if they have your permission, so there are a few more things that must also hold true:
+Once these are verified, then and only then will the teller withdraw USD 100 from your account and deposit it into the destination account.
+Further, the teller may only do this if you have given permission, so there are a few more things that must also hold true:

-1. The teller has your permission to withdraw from your account.
+1. the teller has permission to withdraw from your account;
-2. The teller has the bank's permission to deposit into another account.
+2. the teller has the bank's permission to deposit into another account;
-3. All of the funds are transferred, so that nothing is destroyed or created.
+3. all of the funds are transferred, so nothing is destroyed or created.
-   This is purely a movement of funds between accounts.

-These are a lot of details to get right, and it's not that uncommon for bugs to creep into accounting systems if they fail to test all possible scenarios (What if I ask to transfer zero dollars?
+This is a lot of detail to get right, and it's not that uncommon for bugs to creep into accounting systems if they don't test all possible scenarios (What if I ask to transfer zero dollars?
 What if the destination account closes mid-transfer?
 What if the clerk's transfer rights are not revoked immediately after the transaction?).

-Pact capabilities resolve some of these issues by removing edge cases, and allowing you to encode these conditions into the transfer algorithm itself.
+Pact capabilities resolve many of these issues by removing edge cases, and allowing you to encode such conditions in the transfer algorithm itself.

-Let's start by writing a bank transfer contract in Pact, and then we'll go over it step by step in greater detail:
+Let's start by writing a bank transfer contract in Pact, which we'll go over it step by step in greater detail.
+This example makes use of every feature of capabilities.
 ```lisp
 {% include "bank.repl" %}
 ```